Amanda Clairmont Murder: Police Continue To Search For Killer Of UNT Student Found Dead In Car

 — Dan Godwin (@DanGodwinFOX4) November 21, 2017

-The president of UNT, Neal Smatresk, released a statement regarding Amanda’s killing, saying how the school’s “deepest, heartfelt sympathies go out to the family and friends” of the young woman.
-He continued by calling Amanda’s death a “tragic loss” and saying how “heavy” the hearts of those at the university were when they heard about what had happened to her, reports the Denton Record-Chronicle.
+The president of UNT, Neal Smatresk, released a statement regarding Amanda’s killing, saying that the school’s “deepest, heartfelt sympathies go out to the family and friends” of the young woman.
+He continued by calling Amanda’s death a “tragic loss” and describing how “heavy” the hearts of those at the university were when they heard about what had happened to her, reports the Denton Record-Chronicle.

 Anyone with information about the Amanda Clairmont murder is urged to call the Corinth Police Department at 940-498-2017.